-Better to remember that paragraph style featured snippets work better in terms of providing the best answer to the searcher in a text.
+Better to remember that paragraph style featured snippets work better in terms of providing the best answer to the searcher.

-With an effective image?
-You create something valuable!
+Add to that an effective image and you can create something valuable!

-Google generally provides information in featured snippets from various YouTube channel or simply show a particular video clip from a video.
+Google generally provides information in featured snippets from various YouTube channels or simply shows a particular video clip from a video.
 In this case, optimizing your Youtube Channel is very important.
 So you better check your titles and decriptions as well.

 I want to show you some interesting results of Ahref’s study.
 They had 112 million keywords in their US database, almost 14 million of which had featured snippets in their SERP.

-In other words, 12.29% of search queries have featured snippets in their search results.
-Sounds incredibly amazing, isn’t it?
+In other words, 12.29% of search queries had featured snippets in their search results.
+Sounds incredibly amazing, doesn’t it?

-The featured snippet is stealing clicks from the #1 ranking result.
+The featured snippet steals clicks from the #1 ranking result.

-Ahrefs reports also show that nearly 99% of featured snippets come from websites that rank most as the 1st page of search results.
+Ahrefs reports also show that nearly 99% of featured snippets come from websites that mostly rank as the 1st page of search results.
 That means it somehow depends on your ranking.
-If you rank well in search queries, you can be in the competition.
+If you rank well in search queries, you can compete.
 However, Google usually pulls featured snippets right from the content that’s already ranking on page one, but it can also pull from lower ranking SERPs.

-In order to get featured on Google, you should optimize for featured snippets.
-When we say optimization, of course, it comprises such processes like targeting terms and analyzing competitors.
+To get featured on Google, you should optimize for featured snippets.
+When we say optimization, of course, it comprises of processes like targeting terms and analyzing competitors.